capac/crm_app/README.rst

 Issues
 ======

-* Querying of tenant information by property identification still hasn't been implemented.
-* The program first connects to the user's Microsoft Outlook/Exchange/Office 365 account to retrieve the sent emails, and so an internet connection is required for the program to work if not the program halts with an error message.
+* The program first connects to the user's Microsoft Outlook/Exchange/Office 365 account to retrieve the sent emails, and so an internet connection is required for the program to work if not it halts with an error message.

 To do
 =====